laravel/docs/queries.md

 <a name="aggregates"></a>
 ### Aggregates

-The query builder also provides a variety of aggregate methods such as `count`, `max`, `min`, `avg`, and `sum`.
+The query builder also provides a variety of methods for retrieving aggregate values like `count`, `max`, `min`, `avg`, and `sum`.
 You may call any of these methods after constructing your query:

+    use Illuminate\Support\Facades\DB;

     $users = DB::table('users')->count();

     $price = DB::table('orders')->max('price');

-You may combine these methods with other clauses:
+Of course, you may combine these methods with other clauses to fine-tune how your aggregate value is calculated:

     $price = DB::table('orders')
                     ->where('finalized', 1)